 Worm Gears Can Be Used For Braking

-Because they only turn in one direction, worm gears can also be used as secondary braking devices.
+Because they only rotate in one direction, worm gears can also be used as secondary braking devices.

 For example, elevators and lifts often use worm gears to regulate load speed and prevent free-fall.
-Conveyor systems that use worm gears will lock up when not being used rather than running backward.
+Conveyor systems that use worm gears will lock up when stationary rather than running backward.

 In applications where two-directional movement is required, two worm gears are used — one to manage each direction.
 This is a common setup for operating automatic gates, enhancing security because the gate cannot be breached or forced open.